 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Amazon Web Services, Inc.'s score of 23 is lower than 100% of the industry.
+Amazon Web Services, Inc.'s score of 34 is higher than 85% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Amazon Web Services, Inc. is not committed to any reduction initiatives we track.
+Amazon Web Services, Inc. is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.